Amazon Ads

 Learn how Amazon Ads and Kindle Unlimited can increase your book’s visibility and royalties.
 Plus, track your performance with ScribeCount for smarter publishing decisions.

-Updated on May 30, 2025 by Randall Wood
+Updated on June 12, 2026 by Randall Wood

 Amazon Ads - Image

-Amazon Ads and Kindle Unlimited: A look into the Pay-to-Play Ecosystem
+Amazon Ads and Kindle Unlimited: A Look into the Pay-to-Play Ecosystem

 For independent authors, publishing through Amazon offers both unparalleled opportunity and significant challenges.
 Amazon controls the lion's share of the U.S. ebook market, making its Kindle Direct Publishing (KDP) and Kindle Unlimited (KU) platforms essential tools for reaching a broad audience.
 But simply listing a book on Amazon is no longer enough.
 Authors must now engage with Amazon Ads to gain visibility, especially if they want to benefit from KU's page-read payouts.